na-na-hi/renget/archive/lorebook-guide.md

 With this, you can even make multiple versions of the same lore!
 Like rotating between entries of the same character or Memory.

 ---
-##⋈ Shared traits

-Bonus method!
-Or an indie way of doing lorebooks.
-It's not mainstream like others - but it exists.
-So, I want to at least put this on the guide.
-Feel free to try it, but be mindful; [Download Shared traits demo here.](https://cdn.discordapp.com/attachments/356304198398115841/1034045314233024532/Full_Traits_Demo.lorebook) It would take too much space just to explain the technical settings behind the method, it's easier to just give you the file.

-There are two parts to it:
-1) Traits: This is-sort-of instruction to the AI, and well as defining a word.
-You could make a specific personality behavior here, and you could assign it to any of your characters.
-2) Profile: This is where you associate your character's name with traits.
-Its position is very intrusive in context, so try to keep it under 20 tokens.

----
 ##★ Storytext / Lore separator
 This is what default context looks like:
 > Lore: lore